1 April, 2021 By: Vanessa Pogorelic

-Norman became interested in these mysterious giants in 1994, when, as an aspiring marine biologist, he went to Ningaloo Reef to assist a PhD student studying reef fish.
+Norman became interested in these mysterious giants in the early 90s, when, as an aspiring marine biologist, he went to Ningaloo Reef to assist a PhD student studying reef fish.

 “Up at Ningaloo a fledgling ecotourism industry had already started around the whale sharks.
 While there, I found out more about them.
 Or more precisely, that not a lot was known about whale sharks.”

-Many years later, Norman is still trying to find out more about these gentle giants and is now Australia’s leading voice in whale shark research and conservation.
+Many years later, Norman is still driving cutting-edge research to find out more about these gentle giants and is now Australia’s leading voice in whale shark research and conservation.

-Despite the name, whale sharks are not whales.
-They are actually a type of shark and as so, are the biggest fish in the sea.
-They have been known to reach up to 20m in length, growing from only 50cm long at birth.
-With a life span of 80-100 years, whale sharks travel thousands of kilometres.
+Despite the name, whale sharks are not related to true whales.
+They are actually a type of shark and as such, are the biggest fish in the sea.
+They have been known to reach up to 20m in length, growing from around 0.5m at birth.
+They have a long life span of about 80-100 years and can travel many thousands of kilometres.

-Truly creatures of the deep, they are thought to dive down as far as 1500-2000m with no need to surface, which, Norman says makes them tricky to study.
+Truly creatures of the deep, whale sharks are thought to dive down as far as 1500-2000m with no need to surface, which, Norman says makes them tricky to study.

-“They’re not like whales or dolphins or turtles or dugongs or air-breathing animals that come to the surface.
+“They’re not like whales, dolphins, turtles or dugongs, or any air-breathing animals that come to the surface.
 These guys can stay down for months at a time if they want.”

-"Very rarely do you see large mature whale sharks and we don’t know why."
+"Very rarely do you see whale sharks of a breeding age."

 Protecting our gentle giants